 As you have learned from the above, FL studio is a heck of a DAW with a lot of awesome features, but there are a few things that are missing that should be on the program, which is disappointing.

 For example, FL studio is one of the few major DAWs that do not support audio quantization, which is a feature that helps the user time correct the audio being edited, something that is super useful for newbie and experienced users alike.

-Something else that I would like improved is the console integration.
+Something else that I would like to improve is the console integration.